aspnetboilerplate/aspnetboilerplate/doc/WebSite/Multi-Tenancy.md

 #### Enabling Multi-Tenancy

-Multi-tenancy is disabled by default.
+Multi-tenancy is disabled by default for Framework level.
 We can enable it in PreInitialize method of our module as shown below:

     Configuration.MultiTenancy.IsEnabled = true;

+**Note:** Multi-tenancy is enabled in both ASP.NET Core and ASP.NET MVC 5.x startup templates.

 #### Host vs Tenant